wui-hong/tp/docs/DeveloperGuide.md

 - **Enhancement**: We plan to make our `Timestamp` validation error messages more specific in order to let the user know how they can correct their input.
 Specifically, we plan on covering these 5 cases:
-1. Incorrect Date Format (e.g. `25-06-2023` used dashes instead of slashes)
+1. Incorrect Date Format
-2. Incorrect Time Format (e.g. `25/06/2023 11.30` used a dot for time instead of colon)
+2. Incorrect Time Format
 3. Incorrect Date and Time Format (e.g. `25/06/2023 + 11:30` didn't separate the date and time
 with a single space)
 4. Invalid Date (e.g. `32/13/2023` has an invalid day and month)